23 Surprising Foods That Contain High Fructose Corn Syrup

 This one is double trouble.
 Not only are your tomatoes most likely sitting in syrup, but they also may turn carcinogenic in the process.
 Tomatoes have high acidity, which makes it easier for BPA to leach from the lining of the can into the fruit.
 You're better off using fresh tomatoes when you cook a meal.

 Since cranberries can help fight inflammation and fend off cancer, don't give up hope—just skip the stuff that likely has HFCS in it.
-Instead, make a homemade sauce or relish for Thanksgiving and check out these 20 Cranberry Recipes to Get a Crush On.
+Instead, make a homemade sauce or relish for Thanksgiving.

-Yep—even those whole wheat, healthy-sounding breads can have high concentrations of HFCS.
+Yep—even those whole wheat, healthy-sounding loaves can have high concentrations of HFCS.
 To lessen your risk of things like diabetes and obesity, choose an Eat This-approved option, like Ezekiel bread.

 Like soda and many other beverages, iced teas can't be trusted without being seriously investigated.
 Your grocery store option is most likely spiked with high fructose corn syrup, so why not just prepare a glass of freshly-brewed-and-chilled green or black tea instead?
 Stir in a tiny bit of honey and you'll feel way better from it than that other junk you've been sipping.

 And here you thought pickles were mostly flavored with salt.
 Certain kinds of pickles (like sweet gherkins and bread-and-butter pickles) are given a touch of sweetness from high fructose corn syrup before they're pickled.
-Make your own with some vinegar and spices and check out our Eat This, Not That! for Condiments report, too!
+Making your own pickles with some vinegar and spices is easier than you think!